Naked Craft was on at An Lanntair from 15 April – 3 June

-The exhibition comprises work by 22 contemporary, professional makers from Canada and Scotland and covers a broad spectrum of media including: ceramic, glass, jewellery, metalwork, textile and wood.
+The exhibition comprised of work by 22 contemporary, professional makers from Canada and Scotland and covers a broad spectrum of media including: ceramic, glass, jewellery, metalwork, textile and wood.

 Craft traditions connect Canada and Scotland and share a sense of northern identity.
 This exhibition highlights some of these craft traditions and heritage, helping to define our own identities and cultures.